Qualysec

 Remote Access and Vendor Maintenance Backdoors:

-These threats underscore the importance of considering connected medical device security as something that needs a different approach as compared to normal IT security controls.
+These threats underscore the importance of considering connected medical device security as something that needs a different approach than normal IT security controls.
 When considering the medical device IoT security in the healthcare environment in Canada, it is necessary to consider embedded systems, extended life cycles of devices, and vendor dependencies, without disrupting clinical care.

 How Medical Device Cyber Incidents Impact Patient Safety

-Medical devices manipulated via cyber incidents have much deeper effects beyond data exposure.
-In the Canadian healthcare facilities, failure of medical device cybersecurity may impact directly to care delivery, monitoring and trust at the bedside.
+Medical devices manipulated via cyber incidents have much stronger effects beyond data exposure.
+In Canadian healthcare facilities, failure of medical device cybersecurity may directly impact care delivery, monitoring, and trust at the bedside.

 Interruption of Life-Critical Therapies and Monitoring: